AVEVA/AVEVA-Samples/Basic/Java/readme.rst

             _authContext = new AuthenticationContext(_authority);
         }

-``AuthenticationContext`` instances take care of communicating with the authority and also maintain a local cache of tokens.
-Tokens have a fixed lifetime, typically one hour, but they can be refreshed by the authenticating authority for a longer period.
-If the refresh period has expired, the credentials have to be presented to the authority again.
+``AuthenticationContext`` instances are responsible for communicating with the authority and also for maintaining a local cache of tokens.
+Tokens have a fixed lifetime, typically one hour, but can be refreshed by the authenticating authority for a longer period.
+If the refresh period has expired, the credentials must be presented to the authority again.
-Happily, the ``AcquireToken`` method hides these details from client programmers.
+To streamline development, the ``AcquireToken`` method hides these details from client programmers.
 As long as you call ``AcquireToken`` before each HTTP call, you will have a valid token.
-Here is how that is done:
+The following code shows how this is done:

 .. code:: java